Bira/octopus-carnival/_posts/2017-08-25-dfrpg-review.md

 valuable body parts?
 The system has you covered.

-**Dungeon Fantasy** gives you 11 "professional templates" that are roughly equivalent to some of the most popular D&D classes, and which can be humans, a selection of 8 racial templates that includes all the usual suspects plus the Catfolk[^1].
+**Dungeon Fantasy** gives you 11 "professional templates" that are roughly equivalent to some of the most popular D&D classes, and which can be humans or one of a selection of 8 racial templates that includes all the usual suspects plus the Catfolk[^1].

 While the game focuses very heavily on dungeon-delving, it's certainly possible to use it for fantasy campaigns that go beyond the dungeon.
 It has more support